csdms/bmi/docs/source/bmi.spec.rst

 supports C, C++, Fortran, Java, and Python, a BMI can be written for any language.
 CSDMS provides `example`_ BMI bindings in each of the above languages.

+..
+   There is only one BMI: "a BMI can be written" -> "an implementation of the BMI can be written".

 Also by design, the BMI functions are *noninvasive*.
 This means that a BMI-compliant model does not make any calls to other